FMS CLUBS HOMEPAGE

 First Priority is a non-denominational gathering of students leading in prayer and bible study.
 They meet every Wednesday morning before school in the Library Loft.
-There is not “membership” and everyone is welcome to attend.NATIONAL JUNIOR HONOR SOCIETY
+There is no “membership” and everyone is welcome to attend.NATIONAL JUNIOR HONOR SOCIETY

 Sponsor: Mrs. Cassagne and Mrs. Collins

-There are 15-25 eighth grade Peer Helpers.
-Peer Helpers are chosen based upon completed applications, 3 teacher recommendations, a screening process by the Counselors, and required interviews for selected students.
+7th and 8th Grade Peer Helpers are chosen based upon completed applications, 3 teacher recommendations, and a screening process.
 Peer Helpers may be involved in peer tutoring and mentoring.
 Peer Helpers are chosen in April/May each year, and are trained in August/September.
 Peer Helpers meet weekly during the school year.
 The Peer Helper Program is funded by the Jennifer Claire Moore Foundation.SCHOLAR'S BOWL